BRACKEN

 Uniquely identifiable characteristics.

-Bracken can grow to about 8 feet high, and carpet the moorland so densely as to be almost impenetrable to beat a path through should one not already exist.
-In this state it maintains a high humidity on hot days, and under these conditions it is more likely to harbour sheep ticks.
-Many, but not all sheep ticks, carry Lime Disease, and if they subsequently bite humans may infect them with this debilitating and in-curable (in its later stages) disease.
-Any ticks should be removed in their entirety as soon as possible; treatment for Lime Disease is effective provided it is caught within a month of being bitten.
+Bracken can grow to about 8 feet high, and carpet the moorland so densely as to be almost impenetrable should one not already exist.
+In this state it maintains a high humidity on hot sunny days, and under these conditions it is more likely to harbour sheep ticks.
+Many, but not all sheep ticks, carry Lyme Disease, and if they subsequently bite humans may infect them with this debilitating and in-curable (in its later stages) disease.
+Any ticks should be removed in their entirety as soon as possible (this includes extricating the head, which is buried beneath the surface of the skin); treatment for Lyme Disease is effective provided it is caught within a month of being bitten.
+This may be wrong - some research suggests sometimes after only 4 hours you can become infected with Lyme Disease.

 The microscopic dust-like spores are carcinogenic and are wafted into the air by summer draughts.
 There are carcinogens, mainly ptaquiloside, within the plant especially the young 'fiddleheads' and the symptoms of acute lethal poisoning by ingestion of bracken is similar to that from exposure to lethal radiation (for example from a highly radioactive substance): bone marrow aplasia, haemorrhage and severe gastro-intestinal damage.
 Farm animals are most at risk, especially cattle and sheep.
 The carcinogens are passed on in the milk from cows, and hence possibly to humans.
 They can also cause progressive retinal degeneration.
 The rhizomes are free of ptaquiloside.
 The concentration of ptaquilosides seems greatest in the Spring, when the young croziers are emerging into fiddleheads.

 Bracken contains Thiaminase, as do some Horsetails.
-Thiaminase, if ingested, destroys thiamin (Vitamin B1); clinical signs of poisoning by bracken resemble Vitamin B deficiency, that is beri-beri.
-Symptoms of vitamin B1 deficiency in beri-beri suffers are severe lethargy and fatigue, as well as plumbing system complications.
+Thiaminase, if ingested, destroys Thiamine (aka Vitamin B1), a sulfur atom containing compound not produced in the human body but which is nevertheless essential in helping to break down carbohydrates into glucose.
+Clinical signs of bracken poisoning resemble Vitamin B deficiency, otherwise known as beri-beri.
+Symptoms of vitamin B1 deficiency in beri-beri sufferers are severe lethargy and fatigue, nervousness, depression, loss of appetite, muscular weakness, tachycardia and arrhythmia as well as plumbing system complications.
 Death is a possibility.
 Thiamine (aka Aneurin) is Vitamin B1.
 Like all vitamins, the body cannot synthesize Thiamine itself and yet requires it, so it has to be provided by the foodstuffs humans eat.
 [Only Thiamine is shown, which Bracken does not contain; Thiaminase itself is a very large and complicated enzymatic molecule beyond the scope here to depict].

 If Bracken is consumed by cows, the Ptaquiloside is passed on in the cows' milk.
 [Ptaquiloside seems to be totally synonymous with Aquiloside A; there seems to be no discernible difference between the two chemical structures.
 (Not so for Aquiloside B, C, D, etc)].
 As well as containing ptaquiloside, other illudane type-B glucosides have been found in bracken, namely Isoptaquiloside and Caudatoside.